 2. Learn the Uffizi Layout With a Map

 The first floor features the lesser halls, like the Cabinet of Prints and Drawings.
 The second floor is the main event, where all the masterpieces are shown.
 That’s where you begin your tour.

-The Botticelli Room is the most popular in the Uffizi.
-At peak times, the Birth of Venus is perpetually besieged by guided groups.
+The newly reshuffled Raphael and Michelangelo Room is also popular.
 Visit very early or late in the day to avoid this, and don’t visit in the summer if you can help it.

-3. Read an Ebook
+3. Read An Ebook

 Click here for an ebook for first timers at the Uffizi.
 It’s from an art historian in Florence that covers a 5 hour visit to the Uffizi.

 4. Listen to Rick Steve’s Free Audio Guide